jimCresswell/f2c-extension/README.md

 | <code>yarn&nbsp;lint:code</code> | Runs Eslint against the code.                                                 |
 | <code>yarn&nbsp;test:src</code>  | Runs the unit tests with Mocha.
 Test files live next to the module they test. |

+## Notes

+* Babel is used to transpile the test code, but not the application code (it doesn't need it yet).
+An alternative would be to remove Babel from the Mocha options and use [mocha-webpack](https://github.com/zinserjan/mocha-webpack) instead.

 ## To Do

 * Currently tested against Firefox.
 Test against Chrome.